 Neurochemical mechanism

-The differential effects of serotonin-reuptake inhibitors on obsessive-compulsive disorder (OCD) were sufficient to presume that a serotonin regulatory disorder is the most essential part of the pathophysiology of OCD.
+The varying effects of serotonin-reuptake inhibitors on obsessive-compulsive disorder (OCD) suggest that serotonin regulation plays a critical role in its pathophysiology.
+These differences are substantial enough to assume that a serotonin-regulatory disorder is a crucial factor in the development of OCD.
 In patients with OCD, however, a high dose of serotonin-reuptake inhibitor monotherapy may not be sufficient, and approximately half of patients were noted to be treatment-resistant.

 Some studies show positive treatment responses to the dopaminergic antagonists.
 This suggests that other neurotransmitter systems, such as dopamine, are involved in the pathophysiology of OCD.
 Preclinical, neuroimaging, and neurochemical studies have provided evidence demonstrating that the dopaminergic system is involved in inducing or aggravating the symptoms that are indicative of OCD.